whoissqr/NODE/README.md

-#A sample CRUD webpage using Node.js and TypeAhead
+#A Single-page application for simple CRUD using Node.js

 This is a rather straightforward Node.js project.
-It accepts user text input and connects to a PostgreSQL server to retrieve some database rows, and display the data in graphical (d3.js) or tabular (Datatables) form.
+It accepts user input through web page and connects to a PostgreSQL database to retrieve some data using AJAX backend, and displays in chart (d3.js) and tabular (Datatables) form in browser.

+The project source code can be found here: [NODE](https://github.com/whoissqr/NODE)

 ##What does it do?

-The project source code can be found here: [NODE](https://github.com/whoissqr/NODE)

-The page http://localhost:3000/search will show a text input box and a 'Submit' button upon page load.
+The page http://localhost:3000/search will present a search box and a 'Submit' button upon page load.

 ![The blank page](https://github.com/whoissqr/NODE/blob/master/pic/blank_search.jpg)

-When user keys in few characters, the Twitter typeahead library will prompt user with multiple hints from a few different data sources based on string partial matching,
+User only need to key in few characters, the search box will pop up a number of hints based on string partial matching,

 ![typeahead](https://github.com/whoissqr/NODE/blob/master/pic/Typeahead_lot.jpg)

-When 'Submit' button is clicked, form data is sumbitted to backend Node.js and returned using AJAX and row data is presented in tabular forms (jquery.dataTables.min.js)
+When 'Submit' button is clicked, user input is sent back to AJAX (implemented using Node.js) and data is returned in JSON format and presented in tabular and chart form.

 ![Data shown in table](https://github.com/whoissqr/NODE/blob/master/pic/table.jpg)